 5. Such standard rules FPP is too prohibitive for companies who need to apply for bespoke permits for larger operations, such as biomass and large wood recyclers.
 While the rules may work for small companies, they are too restrictive as a benchmark for bespoke applications.

-The WRA has stressed that there is a danger the industry could suffer if the rules are so restrictive and believe that more can be done to manage the risk, ensure early detection and allow for swift action without restricting the workings of a site or putting companies out of business including the installation of water systems, concrete blocks, increased storage space, heat detection systems and fire prevention equipment.
+The WRA has stressed that there is a danger the industry could suffer if the rules are so restrictive.
+They believe that more can be done to manage the risk.
+Ensuring early detection and allow for swift action without restricting the workings of a site or putting companies out of business.
+This includes the installation of water systems, concrete blocks, increased storage space, heat detection systems and fire prevention equipment.